 Oral and Maxillofacial Surgery, MD / Certificate

-Offering advanced training in oral and maxillofacial surgery in addition to a medical education, this 6-year program with the University at Buffalo can provide the foundation needed to advance your career.
+Offering advanced training in oral and maxillofacial surgery in addition to a medical education, this six-year program with the University at Buffalo can provide the foundation needed to advance your career.

 Doctor of Medicine (MD)/Certificate Program

-The Oral and Maxillofacial Surgery Residency is a 6-year program which awards a Doctor of Medicine degree (MD) in conjunction with the Jacobs School of Medicine as well as a Certificate in Oral and Maxillofacial Surgery.
+The Oral and Maxillofacial Surgery Residency awards a Doctor of Medicine degree (MD) in conjunction with the Jacobs School of Medicine as well as a Certificate of Advanced Study in Oral and Maxillofacial Surgery.

 • dentoalveolar surgery and intravenous sedation